Improving the way your schedule is released

 Moving to schedule blocks will also allow more flexibility for coaches.
 If a team is unable to play a scheduled match, the two teams can pick another time within the schedule block.
 This will be particularly helpful for schools that have different holiday calendars than we've planned for.

 The last area we wanted to address was the reliability of our schedule releases.
 Moving forward, schedules will be posted on specific days and times.
-Refer to your Fall 2019 calendar for the exact schedule releases for the season.
+Refer to your schedule or match details for the exact schedule releases for the season.

 Will my schedule be released at the start of the season?